MainulDip/iOS-study/SwiftLanguageTour/swift-basic-104-advanced.md

 }
 ```

-- Constraint for an associatedtype is written `associatedtype T: Anothertype`. `where` clause can also be use to define further requirements on the type parameter.
+- Constraint for an associatedtype is written like `associatedtype T: Anothertype`. `where` clause can also be use to define further requirements on the type parameter.

 ```swift
 protocol Container {